Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/launch.rst

 Launch distributed training
 ###########################

-To run your code distributed across many devices and/or across many machines, you need to do two things:
+To run your code distributed across many devices and many machines, you need to do two things:

 1. Configure Fabric with the number of devices and number of machines you want to use
 2. Launch your code in multiple processes